KATTA-00/module-ballerinax-openai.finetunes/README.md

 [OpenAI](https://openai.com/), an AI research organization focused on creating friendly AI for humanity, offers the [OpenAI API](https://platform.openai.com/docs/api-reference/introduction) to access its powerful AI models for tasks like natural language processing and image generation.

-The [OpenAI Fine-tunes API v1](https://platform.openai.com/docs/guides/fine-tuning) allows users to customize OpenAI's AI models to meet specific needs.
-The `ballarinax/openai.finetune` package facilitates connection to this API.
+The `ballarinax/openai.finetunes` package offers APIs to connect and interact with [the fine-tuning related endpoints of OpenAI REST API v1](https://platform.openai.com/docs/guides/fine-tuning) allowing users to customize OpenAI's AI models to meet specific needs.

 ## Setup guide